Guru's Verification engine ensures consistency, confidence, and trust in the knowledge your organization shares. Learn more.

 • a dot com company

-• co-founder, co-director, etc. (hyphenate "co-" prefix)
+• co-founder, co-director, etc. (hyphenate "co-" prefix for co- job titles)

-• decision-making (as both noun and adjective)
+• decision-making (both noun and adjective)

 • deep dive (noun)